 Once you have learned to hunt you'll begin to encounter dispersal wolves like yourself, who have left their family pack in search of a mate to start a new pack with.
 If you venture into other packs' territories, you'll meet wolves who will fiercely defend their territory – and some who you might be able to persuade to leave their pack and become your mate.

-Locate: You can howl to attract interest of other wolves.
-Dispersals may also find you on their own as you go about your business.
-Rival wolves are best found in their territories (this is riskiest option).
+You can howl to attract interest of other wolves.
+Othe dispersals may also find you on their own as you go about your business.
+They travel alone or in small groups.

 When you meet a prospective mate, show your interest by playbowing, wagging your tail, and other friendly actions.
 (Press the E key to open the Emotes panel.)